suikan4github/kaiten-yaki/INSTALL.md

 # If you specify 1000, that means 1000mSec.
 0 means compile default.
 export ITERTIME=0

-# Void Linux only.
-Ignored in Ubuntu.
-# The font size of the void-installer
-export XTERMFONTSIZE=11
 ```

 There are several restrictions :